Caudron Type H

-The Caudron Type H was a collective name for three different Caudron designs of 1912-3.
-One of these was an amphibious three seat biplane built for the French military.
+The Caudron Type H was a collective name for three different Caudron designs of 1912–1913.
+One of these was an amphibious three-seat biplane built for the French military.
 Two were completed, one appearing at the Paris Aero Salon in November 1912.

 Design and development

 The Caudron brothers used the designations H and M to distinguish hydravions (seaplanes) from monoplanes in their catalogue for distribution at the 1912 Paris Salon.
-The H category included three different designs: a two-seat development of the pusher configuration Caudron-Fabre biplane, built for Claude Graham-White; a tractor configuration two bay biplane; and a large, three seat, three bay biplane which was the only Caudron seaplane displayed at the Salon.
-Apart from the evidence of a few photographs, rather little detail has survived on the first two but more is known about the Salon aircraft, described below.
+The H category included three different designs: a two-seat development of the pusher configuration Caudron-Fabre biplane, built for Claude Graham-White; a tractor configuration two-bay biplane; and a large, three-seat, three-bay biplane which was the only Caudron seaplane displayed at the Salon.
+Apart from the evidence of a few photographs, rather little detail has survived about the first two but more is known about the Salon aircraft, described below.

 Apart from its tractor engine, the Salon machine had the same layout as all other Caudron biplane designs from the Type C of 1912 to the G.4 of 1915.
 Its wings were rectangular in plan apart from their rounded tips; the upper span was 45% greater than the lower.
 There was no stagger, so the three sets of parallel interplane struts on each side were vertical.
 Roll control was by wing warping.

 In common with the other Caudron biplanes, the Salon Type H did not have a conventional fuselage.
-Instead, a pair of girders, each tapering in profile and with two vertical cross members, were mounted parallel to each other in plan.
-On all types the upper members were attached to the upper wing; on landplanes the lower member passed under the lower wing and supported the landing wheels but on Caudron seaplanes they were kept out of the water by joining the lower wing.
+Instead, a pair of girders, each tapering in profile and with two vertical cross-members, were mounted parallel to each other in plan.
+On all types the upper members were attached to the upper wing; on landplanes the lower member passed under the lower wing and supported the landing wheels, but on Caudron seaplanes they were kept out of the water by joining the lower wing.
 A rectangular plan tailplane was placed just under the upper girder members at the extreme tail, with three small, rectangular vertical tails on its upper surface between the girders in a departure from the Caudron norm.